 The Snowball Express isn't just a warm greeting at DFW Airport.
-The five-day event includes for the first time a day of activities in the Fort Worth Stockyards.

 "We do a thing called the 'Walk of Gratitude,' said Dan Ronan, a member of the board of directors of the Dallas-based charity Snowball Express.
 "And this is a chance for the community to come out and to try and show people how much they appreciate the service and sacrifice these families have made."